canankarakoc/canankarakoc/content/post/fear/index.md

 subtitle: Just do it

 # Summary for listings and search engines
 summary: ...When you feel it, realize it and say "thank you for warning me my body, but stop controlling me and let me do my stuff".
-If you step back, you can see other possibilities, also find creative solutions....
+If you step back, you can see other possibilities, also find creative solutions...

 # Link this post with a project
 projects: []